 Corn was one of the principal crops of the early Plymouth colonists and a staple of their diet, so it is no surprise to find it on the first Thanksgiving table.
 Maize is also a color name and sounds like a cute shortening of Maizie.
 An adventurous parent could be the first to use it as a unique name.

 Peregrine White, a brother of Resolved, was an in utero passenger on the Mayflower, the first known English child born to the Pilgrims in America, on the ship when it was docked in Provincetown.
 Often heard in the British aristocracy, Peregrine has never crossed the pond, despite its standing as both a saint’s and bird name.
 Downton Abbey creator Julian Fellowes, not surprisingly, used it for his son.
-More suprising is that it’s #496 on Nameberry.
+More surprising is that it’s number 496 on Nameberry.

 Every poor turkey sacrificed for the feast’s table is a Tom — the generic name for a male turkey.
-Though this classic boys’ nickname has been off the US list since the early 1990s, it’s is a Top 50 name in Ireland, the Netherlands and France, where it’s Number 15!
+Though this classic boys’ nickname has been off the U.S. list since the early 1990s, it’s a top 50 name in Ireland, the Netherlands and France, where it’s number 15!
 It could return here a la Sam and Ben.

 Thanksgiving has been the last Thursday in November since George Washington’s day, solidified by an Abraham Lincoln 1863 proclamation.
 As for the name, we’ve had Sunday Rose Kidman Urban, Tuesday Weld and Wednesday Friday Addams.
 Could it be Thursday’s turn next?